Conwy Youth Service celebrated on Friday 23rd June, after winning the ‘Outstanding project promoting cultures in Wales’ award.

 Your children, your school

 At Ysgol Aberconwy it’s important to us that we work together, to make sure the future of all our students is catered for.
-That’s why we’ve decided to hold an Ysgol Aberconwy Forum.
+That’s why we’re holding another Ysgol Aberconwy Forum.

 We’ve set aside three dates, where we’ll hold an open one hour meeting with parents or guardians.
 Ian Gerrard, the headteacher, will discuss key issues in the school's future and answer your questions.